 Sylvan Hills Middle School

-- Sylvan Hills Middle School's student population of 1,154 students has grown by 38% over five school years.
+Sylvan Hills Middle School's student population of 1,174 students has stayed relatively flat over five school years.

-- The teacher population of 74 teachers has grown by 42% over five school years.
+The teacher population of 69 teachers has declined by 5% over five school years.

 |Grades Offered||Grades 6-8|